Today's guest post comes from Greg d’Aboville of WisePops, a super easy pop-up builder platform.

 It's hard to question the impact of good customer communication on conversions.

+There are lots of ways to nudge these visitors down the sales funnel, but one that's worked well for our clients is a strategically placed popup.
 In this article, I'll show you six scenarios for using popups to boost your ecommerce conversions.

 Intrigued?
 Then let’s do it!

 - Time-sensitivity.
-Provoking an immediate action.
+Give the offer an expiration date to provoke immediate action.

 Note how their popup covers most of the elements of a strong offer:

-- It offers value - €10 discount
+- Value: €10 discount

-- Targets emotions - Blue Monday, what some consider the most depressing day of the year
+- Emotions: References "Blue Monday", which some consider the most depressing day of the year

-As said, by displaying this popup to every new visitor on the site, the company was able to generate 15% more conversions.
+By displaying this popup to every new visitor on the site, the company was able to generate 15% more conversions.

-Strategy #2 - Collect emails on out-of-stock products for retargeting
+Strategy #2 - Collect emails on out-of-stock products

-It’s simple yet effective.
+It’s simple — but extremely effective.

 Strategy #3 - Use exit popups to overcome cart abandonment